 Driton Selmani (b.
 1987) is a Kosovo-born and based artist working across a variety of interdisciplinary media.
-His work includes photography, performances, illustrations, sculptures and interventions in public space, works that take different forms, but are underlined by the desire to deconstruct and question the idea of given reality.
-Selmani often uses the frame of Kosovo as a means to enter this discussion, as a space on which various identities have been imposed by insiders and outsiders in the past and present.
-The lived reality of these fluxuating identities and narratives forms questions that are also applicable to many other realities, especially a Europe questioning itself amidst issues of migration, xenophobia and populism.
+His work includes photography, performances, illustrations, sculptures, and interventions in public space, works that take different forms but are underlined by the desire to deconstruct and question the idea of a given reality.
+Selmani often uses the frame of Kosovo as a means to enter this discussion, as space on which various identities have been imposed by insiders and outsiders in the past and present.
+The lived reality of these fluxuating identities and narratives form questions that are also applicable to many other realities, especially a Europe questioning itself amidst issues of migration, xenophobia, and populism.

-Selmani’s practice does not provide a solution to these issues, but rather seeks to emphasise the lack of a certain answer behind them.
+Selmani’s practice does not provide a solution to these issues but rather seeks to emphasize the lack of a certain answer behind them.
 Reality in this sense implies a given, static history, a concept that is especially problematic in the shifting historical space of Kosovo, but also is relevant to a European Union questioning and often undermining its basic values.
 Underlining all of this is the idea of given concepts and descriptors as inadequate to encompass the shifting times and spaces of the present.
-These concepts often manifest in the forms of myths, stories and symbols.
+These concepts often manifest in the forms of myths, stories, and symbols.

 Selmani’s early works are underscored by a sense of looming imposed values that find their place in myths, especially that of capitalism.
 In They say you can’t hold two watermelons in one hand (2012), Selmani is framed in the centre of the photograph in a pose of intense concentration.
 Half his body split by a metal fence, half embraced by the mountainous landscape, he looks downward while attempting to balance two watermelons in one hand.
 The title comes from an old Albanian quote, a saying meant to describe one’s inability to be in two places at one time, while the work was enacted in the climate of a newly independent Kosovo.
 After the 1999 war and a period of intense international supervised governance, Kosovo declared independence in 2008, still under supervision that officially ended in 2012 but remains heavily present to this day in the form of NGOs, embassies and prescribed guidelines for joining the European Union.